Housing Concerns Grow as Over Half of Canadians Fear Losing Their Home Due to Financial Changes

 METHODOLOGY

-The survey was conducted with 600 eligible voters in Nova Scotia from October 28 to 31, 2024.
-A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
+The survey was conducted with 1,500 Canadian adults from September 6 to 11, 2024.
+A random sample of panelists were invited to complete the survey from a set partner panel based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

-The data were weighted according to census data to ensure that the sample matched Nova Scotia’s population according to age, gender, educational attainment, and region.
+The data were weighted according to census data to ensure that the sample matched Canada’s population according to age, gender, and region.
 Totals may not add up to 100 due to rounding.

 ABOUT ABACUS DATA